-Mykonos welcomes all visitors with a friendly smile, a strong handshake and our unique island hospitality.
-We have many sandy beaches for you to enjoy, whitewashed villages and, of course, a very cosmopolitan party scene.
+Mykonos welcomes all visitors with a friendly smile, a strong handshake, and our unique island hospitality, offering undoubtedly one of the prettiest towns in the Cyclades.
+Our Island has the most beautiful sandy beaches for you to enjoy, whitewashed villages and, of course, a very cosmopolitan party scene.

-So many beautiful designs, sizes and styles and many offering unforgettable views with unforgettable sunsets.
+So many beautiful designs, sizes, and styles, many of them offering memorable views with unforgettable sunsets.

-We receive visitors from all over the world, film and television stars to those just happy to savor the beauty of this fabulous island.
+It is Greece’s designer island.
+Where else offers boutique hotels, stunning villas, and fabulous shops?
+Mykonos receives visitors from all over the world, film and television stars to those just happy to savor the beauty of this fabulous island.

 The island was named after the son of the mythical king of Delos who was the descendent of the nymph Rio and the god Apollo.

 Discover the myth...